You have a blog up and running and finally had the courage to hit the publish button…

 It’s not meant for socializing, but to find an idea and then to get out and put it into action.

-Pinterest has 250 million active users each month from which 50%+ is an international audience.
+Pinterest has 442 million active users each month globally.

-The company is valued at around $12.3 billion.
+The company is valued at over $12.3 billion.

 Unlike any other social media platform out there, with Pinterest, you don’t need thousands of followers to get traffic to your website.